GStreamer/gstreamer/markdown/design/missing-plugins.md

 GStreamer level.
 It is up to the application to decide whether a missing plugin constitutes a problem or not.

-# Application level
+## Application level

-The application's job is to listen for the "missing-plugin" element messages and to decide on a policy to handle them.
+The application's job is to listen for the `missing-plugin` element messages and to decide on a policy to handle them.
 Following cases exist:

-## partially missing plugins
+### partially missing plugins

-The application will be able to complete a state change to PAUSED but there will be a "missing-plugin" element message on the GstBus.
+The application will be able to complete a state change to PAUSED but there will be a `missing-plugin` element message on the `GstBus`.

 This means that it will be possible to play back part of the media file but not all of it.